-Regardless of circumstances, whether it be COVID-19, the owner’s health fails or the inevitable end of an economic boom cycle, periods will arise when certain businesses become unable to continue profitably.
+Regardless of circumstances, whether it be the owner's health failure, the lasting impacts of COVID-19, or the inevitable end of an economic boom cycle, periods will arise when certain businesses become unable to continue profitably.
 In these situations, if the stakeholders are able to react timely, there is often value significantly in excess of liquidation value that can be preserved and realized.
-Employee and customer relationships can be preserved under new ownership and the business and the owner’s legacy can continue.
+Employee and customer relationships can be preserved under new ownership and the business and the owner's legacy can continue.

 In distressed situations, creditors often initiate the sale process, as lenders seek to liquidate their claims in a struggling company that represents an increased risk.
 Distressed companies with negative cash flow must often be sold quickly before they run out of cash, leaving liquidation as the only available alternative.
 For service companies where the company’s receivables are their primary asset, a transaction must be accomplished before customers become aware of the distressed situation and potentially stop payments.